tov/libffi-rs/README.md

 ## Usage

+Building libffi will build lifbffi-sys, which will in turn build the libffi C library [from github](https://github.com/libffi/libffi), which requires that you have a working make, C compiler, automake, autoconf, and texinfo first.
 It’s [on crates.io](https://crates.io/crates/libffi), so you can add

 ```toml
 [dependencies]